Admiring the view

 Horses & Riding

 The horses are a mixture of Spanish Arabs and Arabs which are bred in the Sierra's and are therefore very well suited to the terrain.
 There are around 30 horses in the herd ranging from 15hh to 16.1hh.
-The tack is English style with fitted saddlebags for personal belongings and the all important picnic!
+The tack is comfortable Zaldi saddles with fitted saddlebags for personal belongings and the all important picnic!
 There is an emphasis on natural horsemanship and working with one's horse as a partner.
 The pace is fast (where possible) and long distances are covered each day (up to t6hrs in the saddle).
 It is necessary to dismount and walk next to your horse for some steep and rough areas, so bring comfortable boots suitable for walking and scrambling.
 This ride is a real challenge with the untold delights of discovering a totally remote and isolated area in Europe.

 The host is experienced as a hiking and riding guide in the canyons, as well as a guard in the Natural Park.
 The focus here is on natural horsemanship; developing a privileged relationship with one's horse, which is based on the observation of - and compliance with - the social rules of the herd.
 By becoming integrated in the group hierarchy, riders will work to replace submissiveness and stress with respect, trust and sharing.
 Here, no bits, no spurs and no crops are used.
 Everything is done in order to make the life of both horses and riders as comfortable as possible.